Ajn0r/cat-mouse-game/README.md

 ![game-over](documentation/game-over.png)

+- Once the game is done the arrays that hold both guesses and wrong guesses are emptied using .clear()

 The player is then asked if they would like to play again, they can enter y or n, any other input will result in an error message asking the player to enter y if they would like to play again, any other input will quit the game.

 ![play-again](documentation/play-again.png)